derek-watson14/Thunderstruck/WEEKLY_STATUS.md

 Scrum Master: n/a

 **Derek:**
-- Last Week:
+- Last Week: Reworked database creation file, wrote function signatures for db access functions
-- This Week: Add parameters and data needed to render pages,
+- This Week: Add parameters and data needed to render pages, convert db to PostgreSQL
-- Obstacles:
+- Obstacles: n/a

 **Margarita:**
 - Last Week: Learned how to create a DB in sqlite3.